poweradmin/external-dns-poweradmin-webhook/README.md

 ## Requirements

-- PowerAdmin with v2 API enabled
+- PowerAdmin with API enabled (v1 or v2)
 - API key with appropriate permissions
 - Kubernetes cluster (for deployment)
 - ExternalDNS v0.20.0 or later